 The pointer is a medium to large frame dog and weighs 35-70 pounds.
 Their colors also range from a mixture of white, brown, and black.
 This breed is very energetic and not suitable as house pets or living in small yards.
 The name of the breed comes from this dog’s ability to point to the direction of the game that is being hunted.

 Use: Retrieving pheasants and ducks.

 The Labrador Retriever is one of the most common house dogs in the US, Canada, and the UK.
-They are intelligent and a very friendly breed with a gentle heart.
+They are intelligent and an amiable breed with a gentle heart.
 They can live up to 14 years and weighs between 55 to 80 pounds.
 They come in the colors Chocolate, Black, and Yellow.
-They are great for fetching duck and geese and is also known to be a guide dog for disabled people.
+They are great for fetching duck and geese and are also good guide dogs for disabled people.

 #7 Gordon Setter

 Use: Mainly game birds.

 The Gordon Setter is a great family dog and is bred to hunt game birds.
 They generally weigh 55-80 pounds.
 Most of them have a black coat, while the face, lower legs, throat, and belly have a rich chestnut color.
 These dogs are very loyal and affectionate, and intelligent enough to train.
 This dog also loves constant attention and is also great with kids.